 Welbeck Road is classed as a small local centre.
-Proposals within this Centre (other than at second floor level) that will lead to the loss of a shop or service or that might individually (due to their size) or cumulatively (through over concentration of particular uses) prejudice the success of the Centre, or be detrimental to the local environment, will not be supported other than where it can be demonstrated to the Council's satisfaction that they will not harm the vitality and viability of the Centre.

-Impact Assessments will be required for proposals for edge-of-centre and out-of-centre retail development that meet or exceed the following thresholds (sq m):
+Proposals within this Centre that will lead to the loss of a shop or service or that might individually (due to their size) or cumulatively (through over concentration of particular uses) prejudice the success of the Centre, or be detrimental to the local environment, will not be supported other than where it can be demonstrated to the Council's satisfaction that they will not harm the vitality and viability of the Centre.
+Impact Assessments will be required for proposals for edge-of-centre and out-of-centre retail development that meet or exceed the following thresholds (sqm):